 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-And here are a few additional tips for hiking Pat Sin Leng:
+Here are a few additional tips for hiking Pat Sin Leng:

-• The best time to hike in Pat Sing Leng Country Park is late autumn, winter and early spring.
+- The best time to hike in Pat Sing Leng Country Park is late autumn, winter and early spring.
 The trek is difficult, and the trail is exposed almost the entire way, so I would not recommend hiking during summer.

 How to hike Pat Sin Leng Hiking Trail

 The best way to hike Pat Sin Leng is to start from Hok Tau Reservoir, on the west side of Pat Sin Leng Country Park.
-Then follow the Wilson Trail Section 9 trail and hike across the mountain ridge towards Pat Sin Leng and finish the hike by descending Pat Sin Leng Nature Trail towards Tai Mei Tuk.
+Then follow the Wilson Trail Section 9 trail and hike across the mountain ridge towards the peaks of Pat Sin Leng and finish the hike by descending Pat Sin Leng Nature Trail towards Tai Mei Tuk.

-• Difficulty: Intermediate
+- Difficulty: Intermediate

-• Duration: 5 hours
+- Duration: 5 hours

-• Distance: 12km
+- Distance: 12km

-• What to bring: hiking shoes, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation)
+- What to bring: hiking shoes, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation)

 Walk to Wilson Trail Section 9 near Hok Tau Reservoir

-It is a 28-minute walk from the bus stop to the start of the Pat Sin Leng trail (see route).
+From the bus stop, it is a 30-minute walk to the start of the Pat Sin Leng trail.

-You will walk along the reservoir until you see a park on the left.
-Turn into the park and follow the trail and find the entrance.
+After you alight the minibus, walk east on Hok Tau Road.
+When you arrive at Hok Tau Reservoir, continue walking on Hok Tau Road by following the road on the left of the reservoir until you see a park on the left.
+Turn into the park and follow the trail to find the entrance.
 The entrance gate says “Hok Tau Reservoir Family Walk.”

 Keep walking, and about five minutes into your hike, the path splits.
 Take the stairway on the left.
 This is Wilson Trail Section 9 and the start of Pat Sin Leng hiking trail.